zu37/CrystalBravesCookbook/Baking/Japanese Cheesecake V2.md

 - Measure all your ingredients.

 - Separate the 6 eggs.
 Refrigerate the egg whites (if your fridge has space, refrigerate them in a stand mixer bowl - helps in making meringue)

 - If using a double boiler, set a medium saucepan filled with 2 inches of water over high heat and bring to a simmer.
 Once simmering, cover and reduce the heat to maintain a steady simmer.

 ## Cake Batter

+### If using a double boiler
-- (Using a double boiler) In a stand mixer bowl, add cream cheese, unsalted butter, heavy whipping cream, and granulated sugar.
+- In a stand mixer bowl, add cream cheese, unsalted butter, heavy whipping cream, and granulated sugar.
 Put the bowl over the saucepan with the simmering water.
 Using a silicone spatula, mash the cream cheese and butter.
 Once they are melted, use a whisk to blend everything together.
 Remove from the heat.

+### If ingredients are brought to room temp
-- (Without using a double boiler) In a stand mixer bowl, add cream cheese, unsalted butter, heavy whipping cream, and granulated sugar.
+- In a stand mixer bowl, add cream cheese, unsalted butter, heavy whipping cream, and granulated sugar.
 Using a silicone spatula, mash the cream cheese and butter.
 Place in stand mixer with the whisk attachment and mix until well melted and blended.

 - While whisking, add the 6 egg yolks into the warm cream cheese mixture, one at a time.
 Make sure each egg yolk is blended well with the cream cheese mixture before adding the next one.